drivefast/asterisk-res_memcached/README.md

-in the memcached world, the keys are automatically expired after a period of time. this timeout value is expressed in seconds, and indicates the time after which the key-value entry is not guaranteed to exist in the cache store anymore. to make sure a key-value record is immediately deleted from the cache store, use the mcddelete() dialplan app. the default time-to-live interval is considered 0 by the server, which means the entry will never expire (be deleted from the cache). this doesnt mean, however, that the entry will survive a memcached server restart; memcached by itself has no mechanism to persist the data.
+in the memcached world, the keys are automatically expired after a period of time. this timeout value is expressed in seconds, and indicates the time after which the key-value entry is not guaranteed to exist in the cache store anymore. to make sure a key-value record is immediately deleted from the cache store, use the `mcddelete()` dialplan app. the default time-to-live interval is considered 0 by the server, which means the entry will never expire (be deleted from the cache). this doesnt mean, however, that the entry will survive a memcached server restart; memcached by itself has no mechanism to persist the data.

-the 'ttl' parameter from the configuration file will set the standard time-to-live for the records in the cache store, and its implicit value is 0. in the dialplan you may override the time-to-live of a record that you are working with, by setting the value of the MCDTTL dialplan variable to the appropriate integer value.
+the `ttl` parameter from the configuration file will set the standard time-to-live for the records in the cache store, and its implicit value is 0. in the dialplan you may override the time-to-live of a record that you are working with, by setting the value of the `MCDTTL` dialplan variable to the appropriate integer value.

 author, licensing and credits